Maesimt/articles/readme.md

 }
 ```
 It allows you to define what you want to do with the result in case it went right or wrong.
-You can transform the data, extract value with default fallback if it was not there, etc...
+You can manipulate the data, extract values and define default fallbacks in case something is missing, etc...
 ```typescript
 const result = fetchPersons().map(takeFirst).withDefault(MikeTyson);
 ```